Bers1504/unity-hdrp-shadergraph-blit/README.md

 Shader Graph surface?
 The main reason is using Graphics.Blit to render a Shader Graph directly to a RenderTexture is WAY faster than doing the same thing with a big quad and a camera in the scene, as most of the rendering pipeline is skipped.
-It is also simpler to setup, and prevent precision issues when running a simulation (think of a double-buffer ripple solver Shader Graph, for example).
+It is also simpler to setup, and prevents precision issues when running some type of simulations (think of a double-buffer ripple solver Shader Graph, for example).

 ## How to run the demo: